Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer: I. Experiments

 To define $G_{\mathrm{exp}}$ in both the near-contact and bulk-contact experiments, the temperature gradient across the nanogap/interface was defined as $\Delta T= T_{\mathrm{NT}}-T_{\mathrm{tip}}$.
-While $T_{\mathrm{NT}}$ is readily determined using the feedback-controlled nanoheaters, the direct measurement of $T_{\mathrm{tip}}$ requires a functionalized thermocouple tip \citenewnew{Kim2012a}.
-Since it is challenging to integrate such devices with the QTF, we have made use of COMSOL Multiphysics simultations to predict the temperature rise in the Si tip apex due to the heat transfer rate experienced during bulk-contact ($Q_{\mathrm{tip,BC}}= 10.2\ \mu\mathrm{W}$ at $d=0$ in Fig. 2e).
-The geometric profile of the tip used in the near-contact measurements is obtained using SEM (Fig. \ref{Fig:Tip_Char}a).
-This profile is traced and revolved about its central axis to give a conical representation of the tip for simulation (Fig. \ref{Fig:Tip_Char}b,c).
+While $T_{\mathrm{NT}}$ is readily determined using the feedback-controlled nanoheaters, the direct measurement of $T_{\mathrm{tip}}$ requires a functionalized thermocouple tip \cite{Kim2012a}.
+Since it is challenging to integrate such devices with the QTF, we have made use of COMSOL Multiphysics simultations to predict the temperature rise in the Si tip due to the heat transfer rate experienced during bulk-contact ($Q_{\mathrm{tip,BC}}= 10.2\ \mu\mathrm{W}$ at $d=0$).
+The geometric profile of the tip used in the near-contact measurements is obtained using SEM (Fig. \ref{Fig:Tip_Char}(a)).
+This profile is traced and revolved about its central axis to give a conical representation of the tip for simulation (Figs. \ref{Fig:Tip_Char}(b) and (c)).
 The backside of the tip is assumed at room temperature ($T_{\infty}=295\ \mathrm{K}$), while the side walls are insulated.
-The tip thermal conductivity is taken from intrinsic Si which does not vary significantly with doping levels less than $3\times10^{19}\ \rm cm^{-3}$ \citenewnew{Asheghi2002}.
-Fig. \ref{Fig:Tip_Char}c shows the simulated temperature distribution of the tip, where the tip apex temperature is elevated by $\Delta T_{\mathrm{Si}} = 0.6\ \mathrm{K}$ above $T_{\infty}$.
-The tip thermal resistance can be calculated by $R_{th,\mathrm{tip}} = \Delta T_{\mathrm{Si}}/Q_{\mathrm{tip,BC}}=0.054\ \mathrm{K}/\mu\mathrm{W}$, which is more than two orders of magnitude smaller than the BC thermal resistance of $R_{th,\mathrm{BC}}\approx 17\ \mathrm{K/\mu W}$ measured in the experiments.
-Due to the significantly small $R_{th,\mathrm{tip}}$ compared to $R_{th,\mathrm{BC}}$, the temperature rise in the tip apex during the experiments is ignored, such that $T_{\mathrm{tip}}\approx295\ \mathrm{K}$.
+The tip thermal conductivity is taken from intrinsic Si which does not vary significantly with doping levels less than $3\times10^{19}\ \rm cm^{-3}$ \cite{Asheghi2002}.
+Figure \ref{Fig:Tip_Char}(c) shows the simulated temperature distribution of the tip, where the tip apex temperature is elevated by $\Delta T_{\mathrm{Si}} = 0.6\ \mathrm{K}$ above $T_{\infty}$.
+The tip thermal conductance can be calculated by $G_{\mathrm{tip}} = Q_{\mathrm{tip,BC}}/\Delta T_{\mathrm{Si}}=18.5\ \mu\mathrm{W}/\mathrm{K}$, which is more than two orders of magnitude greater than the BC thermal resistance of $G_{\mathrm{BC}}\approx 58.9\ \mathrm{nW/K}$ measured in the experiments.
+Due to the significantly large $G_{\mathrm{tip}}$ compared to $G_{\mathrm{BC}}$, the temperature rise in the tip apex during the experiments is ignored, such that $T_{\mathrm{tip}}\approx295\ \mathrm{K}$.